Fewbytes/rubber-docker/levels/06_pid_namespace/README.md

 ```

+Exercises:
-Try using the PID namespace without the `/proc` mount or mount binding the original `/proc` mount.
+- Try using the PID namespace without the `/proc` mount or mount binding the original `/proc` mount.
 How do tools like `ps` behave in this case?
+- Try `kill -9 1` from within the container
+- Try generating zombies within the container